 What Is Electrohydrodynamics (EHD)?

-Electrohydrodynamics is the study of dynamics of electrically charged fluids.
+Electrohydrodynamics is the study of the dynamics of electrically charged fluids.
 It is also known as electro-fluid-dynamics.
-In this study, the behaviour of ionized molecules or particles, their motion and their interactions with electric field are studied.
+In this study, the behavior of ionized molecules or particles, their motion, and their interactions with the electric field are studied.
 The mathematical representation is as follows:

 - F is the resulting force

 - I is the electric current flow of electric

 - k is the ion mobility coefficient of the working fluid in s2.kg-1

 A hydraulic lifter is also known as a hydraulic tappet or hydraulic valve lifter and is defined as the device used to maintain zero valve clearance in an internal combustion engine.

 - It is not expensive in terms of operations.

 - The whole process is operated using hydraulic pressure.

 - The noise production will be more due to the oil drain from the lifter.